-The term "country style" may be used for fresh country style pork sausage when it is labeled in accordance with §317.8(b)(2).
-In addition, any sausage products labeled "country" or "farm" style must be prepared in the same way as in the country or farm and have the same characteristics.
-Only natural spices (i.e., no oleoresins, spice extractives, or essential oils) and sugar as the sweetening agent are allowed in sausages labeled "country" or "farm" style.
+The term "country style" may be used for fresh country style pork sausage when labeled in accordance with 9 CFR 317.8(b)(2).
+In addition to following the basic §319.140 requirements for fresh pork sausage, sausage labeled "country" or "farm" style are only permitted to contain sugar as the sweetening agent and natural spices (i.e., no oleoresins, spice extractives, or essential oils).
+Any sausage product labeled "country" or "farm" style must be prepared in the same way and have the same characteristics as in the country or farm.